What does the survey comprise?

 In the period October-December 2010 the LFS on Bonaire was conducted for the first time by Statistics Netherlands; at the end of 2012 the LFS was conducted for the first time on all three islands.
 The LFS on Bonaire has been conducted since 1988.
 For St Eustatius and Saba labour market information could only be derived from the census that took place every ten years.
 Until 2010 the LFS Bonaire was conducted by CBS Dutch Antilles; the most recent labour market figures from St. Eustatius and Saba are from 2001.
 Since 10 October 2010, Bonaire, St Eustatius and Saba have become special municipalities of the Netherlands and therefore Statistics Netherlands took over the data collection for these islands.

 The survey is conducted every other year in the period October-December.
+In 2020, due to the restrictive corona measures, the survey could not take place before December 2020 to March 2021.

 The figures published are presented as yearly figures for the year in which the survey was conducted.
 The published yearly figures are final figures.